 Hi, I’m Sharon!

 I’m a certified nutritional therapist, vegan food blogger and author of family-friendly vegan cookbook ‘Bit of the Good Stuff’.
-Originally from Essex, I now live in beautiful Bath, with my husband Mark and our teenage son, Lucien.
+Originally from Essex, I now live in beautiful Bath with my husband Mark.

 I am passionate about good food!
 I love preparing food that not only tastes delicious, but also makes us healthy and happy.
 I haven’t always been into healthy living though!
 It was the birth of Lucien that sparked my interest in food and nutrition.
 It dawned on me that I was now responsible for the well-being of another person, and this seemed such a big responsibility!
 Of course, like any mother, I wanted to make sure that I gave him the best start in life.
 I wanted to prepare food that was going to nourish him and keep him healthy.
 I also realised that Mark and I needed to take care of our own health so that we would be able to look after him.